polyfony-inc/polyfony/README.md

 domain = development.domain.dev
 port = 8080
 ```
-Or, if you are not running the development port :
+Or, if you are not in development environment :
 ```
 Private/Config/Prod.ini